kam-bar/todo-list-react/README.md

 # React To-Do List

-A simple To-Do List application built with React.
-This project was created to practice React fundamentals, including component structure, state management, custom hooks, and styled-components.
+A simple To-Do List application built with React and Redux Toolkit.
+The project was created as part of a JavaScript course to practice working with components, global state management, localStorage and styled-components.

 ## Demo
 You can view the live application here: